anupkhadka/basketball-score-scraper/README.md

 # BasketballScoreScraper

-I created this gem to learn nokogiri and web scraping while at Flatiron School.
-This gem comes with an executable, that when executed, will print scores of all the NBA games that happened last night to your terminal.
-Scraping is done from basketball-reference.com.

-This is a perfect utility gem for someone who spends a lot of time in front of the terminal and who is also an avid basketball fan that wants to know last night's score without opening a web browser.
+This gem uses nokogiri to web scrap NBA game scores from last night from basketball-reference.com This is a perfect utility gem for someone who spends a lot of time in front of the terminal and who is also an avid basketball fan that wants to know last night's score without opening a web browser.

 ## Installation